-- legally permitted to work in the UK
+Legally permitted to work in the UK

 "Homeless" can mean a variety of things: from rough sleepers to "sofa surfers" to those being housed by their local authority in homeless shelters or bed and breakfasts.
-Most of the people we support are resident in emergency temporary accommodation such as a hostel.
+Most of the people we support are residents in emergency temporary accommodation such as a hostel.

 "Committed to training and work" means they have been assessed and are considered to have the necessary organisational skills and drive to make the most of the training opportunities funded on Beam.
-The people we support also meet our criteria with regard to drugs, alcohol and mental and physical health.